EdansTech/APOTDdiscordbot/OldPythonVersion/README.md

 # Add the bot to your server:
-Add our bot at https://discordapp.com/oauth2/authorize?client_id=437218042544390144&scope=bot
+Add our bot at https://discordapp.com/oauth2/authorize?client_id=437218042544390144&scope=bot (This bot link is now using the nodejs version)
 # How to use
 You can download and enter your own settings but the settings for our hosted are Command prefix: !